UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 # Schedules

 If representing a schedule, the USS object must also contain `stripboards` & `calendars` arrays.
-If these keys are not present, their arrays have no length, or are `null` then the USS object is considered to be just a breakdown.
+If both of these keys are not present, their arrays have no length, or are `null` then the USS object is considered to be just a breakdown.

 ## **Stripboard Objects**